mlhartme/stool/README.md

 typically running a web application like a [Tomcat](http://tomcat.apache.org) servlet container with a [Java web application](https://en.wikipedia.org/wiki/Java_Servlet).

-You can create, list and delete stages with the respective command.
+You can create, list and delete stages with the respective Stool command.
 Every stage has a configuration, which is a set of variables you can get and set with `sc config`.
-Every stages has a status, which is a set of fields, you can check it with `sc status`.
+Every stages has a status, which is a set of fields; you can check it with `sc status`.

 A stage has a context and a unique name in that context.
 A stage is referenced by *name*`@`*context* or just the *name*